SigmaQuan/Better-Python-59-Ways/README.md

     that contains other source files.
 These files become that child modules of the directory's package.
 Package directories may also contain other packages.
-- 3. You can provide an explict API for a module by listing its publicly visible name in its __all__ special attribute.
+- 3. You can provide an explicit API for a module by listing its publicly visible name in its __all__ special attribute.
 - 4. You can hide a package's internal implementation by only importing public names in the package's __init__.py file or by naming internal-only